-Statistics News

-World Statistics Day

-Chris O'Neal, Graduate Teaching Assistant & Statistics Club President

-Along with hundreds of institutions worldwide, the Department of Statistics recognized World Statistics Day on 20 October 2010 (20-10-2010).
-This was a special day proposed by the United Nations in order to hon-20-10-2010 or and bring to public attention the many accomplishments of statistics and statis-

-The Statistics Club hosted a Tate
+World Statistics Day Chris O'Neal, Graduate Teaching Assistant & Statistics Club President Along with hundreds of institutions worldwide, the Department of Statistics recognized World Statistics Day on 20 October 2010 (20-10-2010).
+This was a special day proposed by the United Nations in order to honor and bring to public attention the many accomplishments of statistics and statis- The Statistics Club hosted a Tate Center event by displaying ticians over the years.

 presentation boards outlining the wide range of disciplines where statistics shows up.
 Such topics included medicine, sports analysis, politics, stock markets, weather, cryptography, and genetics, as well as examples of probability paradoxes.
-The club also featured several probability games that passing students

-The latter was a poster featuring

-three lift-up doors, and behind

-or a goat!
+The club also featured several probability games that passing students could play for prizes.
+These included playing cards and roulette, as well as an adaptation of the fabled Monty Hall Problem.
+The latter was a poster featuring three lift-up doors, and behind each was a photo of either a car or a goat!